 School as a game

-The whole school works like a game: students get points for good work or for correcting the mistakes of their colleagues, then they can “buy” repairs from their classmates.
+The whole school works as a game: students get points for good work or for correcting the mistakes of their colleagues, then they can “buy” repairs from their classmates.
 Disciplinary offenses are punishable, such as manual work.

 Initially, École 42 required at the end of studies to master certain skills, and this conventional element of education has already dropped.
 The main goal of the founder of Niela is to foster a mix of creativity, critical thinking, collaboration and initiative in students to succeed in any sector in the future.